mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 Instead I must use the *localhost exception to connect to the server*, meaning I must connect to the *Mongo shell from the same host that is running the MongoDB server process*.
 Remember, once you have created your *first user, the localhost exception closes*.
 > So always create *a user with the administrative role first* so you can create other users after the localhost exception has closed.

-So here I am, running my Mongo shell, and I'm going to connect to the server from the same host.

-Notice here that I'm using the localhost address.

-This is also a way for you to just double check that you are specifically connecting over the localhost interface.
+So here I am, running my *Mongo shell*, and I'm going to connect to the *server from the same host*.
+Notice here that I'm using the *localhost address*.
+This is also a way for you to just double check that you are specifically connecting over the *localhost interface*.
 Now I'm connected.
 I'm going to try to run a few commands here.

-Well, I am connected, but I'm not authenticated nor authorized to do anything on the MongoDB server.
+Well, I am connected, but I'm not *authenticated nor authorized to do anything on the MongoDB server*.

 When using the localhost exceptions, your privileges on the system are very restricted.